abustamam/meetup-planner/README.md

 This app took me about a week to build, despite it being so simple.
 I took this opportunity to learn responsive web design and Sass, which explains why it took so long.

+It took me another week to figure out how to wire up error handling.

 ### Flow

 Every app begins with a story, and this story begins with you (the user).